 Report on the Value of Minnesota Health Care Programs (MHCP) Managed Care, as Compared to Fee-For-Service

 The Minnesota Department of Human Services (DHS) contracted with Public Consulting Group (PCG) to author a report on the value of managed care for state public health care programs required by Minnesota Sessions Laws 2012, Chapter 247, Article 1, Section 31.
 Specifically, PCG was tasked with determining the value of managed care for Minnesota Health Care Programs (MHCP) in comparison with a Fee-For-Service (FFS) delivery system.
 This is their report.

 Self-reported MCO quality improvement initiatives

-Minnesota Managed Care Organizations (MCO) have begun to submit annual summaries of how their Quality Improvement Program identifies, monitors and works to improve service and clinical quality issues relevant to the Minnesota Health Care Program (MHCP) enrollees.
-The first set of reports is included here.
+Minnesota Managed Care Organizations (MCO) submit annual summaries of how their Quality Improvement Program identifies, monitors and works to improve service and clinical quality issues relevant to the Minnesota Health Care Program (MHCP) enrollees.
+The second set of reports is included here.
 Each MCO summary highlights what each MCO considers significant quality improvement activities that have resulted in measurable, meaningful and sustained improvement.

 Feedback on this site